celador/ForceCode/README.md

 * Right click on a file in the explorer to save.
 * Right click on a file or folder to refresh from the server.
 * Multiple org support.
 Log into each org through ForceCode and you won't need to log out to switch orgs, simply click on another org in the "Saved Usernames" view and ForceCode will log you in.
+    * You can now right-click on a username to switch/login/logout of an org.
+When logging out using this method you don't need to switch to the org you're logging out of.
 * Open Classes, Triggers, Visualforce pages, and Visualforce components by right clicking and selecting open file in org.
 * Open org in the browser.
 No more need to open a browser and login to salesforce.